Swallowing exercises for stroke patients may help you overcome dysphagia, a post-stroke condition that makes it difficult to swallow.

 4. Neck Strengthener

-First, lie flat on your back.
-Then, raise your head as if you are trying to look at your toes.
+Lie flat on your back and raise your head as if you are trying to look at your toes.
 Try not to raise your shoulders while you do this.
 Then relax your head back down.
 Repeat 5 times.

 You can increase the duration of the head lifts and number of repetitions to increase the challenge.